Contact Us

 Unsecured Messages

-Many messages do not need to be secured because there is no PHI included in the message.
-To send an Unsecured Message, start the message with "!!" (two exclamation marks), no spaces, and begin typing your message.
+Many messages do not need to be secured because they do not contain PHI.
+To send an unsecured message, start the message with "!!" (two exclamation marks), no spaces, and begin typing your message.
 You can also click the Lock icon to "unlock" the message.
-Any Unsecured Message will be sent as a plain text to the patient.
-Plain texts follow the formatting of the texts we commonly receive from friends and family members.
+Any unsecured message will be sent as a plain text to the patient.
+Plain texts follow the formatting of the texts we receive from friends and family.

 Secure Messages